-The application for the D7 Visa must start in the applicant’s country of residence, and never in Portugal.
+As a D7 Visa applicant, you must apply in your country of residence – never in Portugal.

 Who can apply for the D7 Visa?

-It is stated in article 24 of Decree 84-2007 that passive income is the result of “movable, immovable, intellectual property and financial investments”.
+Under article 24 of Decree 84-2007 passive income is defined as the result of “movable, immovable, intellectual property and financial investments”.

 - Intellectual Property

-It’s important to note that Portugal has discretionary powers to grant (or not) visas according to the documents presented by the applicant.
+It’s important to note that Portuguese government authorities hold the discretionary power to grant or deny visas based on the documents presented by the applicant.

-What are the required documents to apply for the D7 Visa?
+What are the required documents to apply for the D7?